- Mid-October, 2015: Orientation Program

 - January 22, 2015: Semester Ends (Classes offered in English typically end before the end of the semester)

 The date for submission of final papers is at the lecturer's discretion.

 Course offerings in English can be somewhat limited, though students can typically earn a total of 12 credits.
 Course offerings in the Faculty of Law are generally not available until later in the year.
+A list of courses offered in 2014 is available here.
 Exact credit equivalencies vary by course.

 In addition, it is possible for students to take courses at Hebrew University's Rothberg International School.
 Georgetown Law credit will only be given for courses with a high level of legal content.
 In previous years, the following courses offered at the Rothberg School were eligible for Georgetown Law credit:

 - Critical Readings in the Classic Literature of the Talmud.
 Pre-requisites: 1) Hebrew language proficiency level gimel- daled 2) Jewish Studies background in a related field of History, Rabbinic Thought and Text or Philosophy.

 - Role of International Law in Formulating Foreign Policy.
 Students will not be able to receive credit for this course and the following courses taught at the Law Center: International Law I: Introduction to International Law or Transnational Law.

 Because course offerings may not be publicized until the start of the term, it is possible that not all eligible courses are listed above.
 Participants in this program who wish to enroll in any course not listed above must contact the Office of Transnational Programs by email to request approval.
 Participants should not expect to receive credit for courses that are not expressly approved by OTP.

 Note that classes at Hebrew University meet Sunday through Thursday.
 Courses at Hebrew University are evaluated based on a written exam or assignment, and in some cases, participation.
 Grades are posted on a scale of 1-100.